What is Collaborative Law in Divorce?

 There is a sliding scale fee that each attorney charges their client based upon the complexity of each case.
 Couples fall into one of three categories:

 • A couple with few assets and no children.

 • A couple with some assets and children.

 The attorneys agree not to charge over this set fee unless substantive changes are made, requiring substantial additional time, in which case, the attorneys will charge their hourly rate.

-For a free and confidential consultation to discuss your marital situation and the options available to you, please call 516-749-5017 to speak with a divorce mediation attorney.
-Or if you prefer e-mail us at:email@example.com.
+For a free and confidential consultation to discuss your marital situation and the options available to you, please call 516-749-5017 to speak with one of our Long Island divorce mediation attorneys.
+Or if you prefer, e-mail us below: